A vibrant city with a heart-warming sense of community, Hobart will delight you with its natural beauty, exciting dining and captivating festivals.

 Nestled between the sparkling blue waters of the Derwent River and the fluted cliffs of Mt Wellington, Hobart is Australia’s most beautiful capital city.

 But dig a little deeper and you’ll quickly find it’s not just a pretty city, there is a depth and breadth that will keep you coming back for more – whether that’s a weekend, a week, or more.

 Rich in colonial history, Hobart has blossomed into a gastronomic playground, nature-lovers paradise, and art-loving hipster’s heaven all in one!
 Lonely Planet voted Hobart as one of the world’s Top 10 cities, and you know what?
-We couldn’t agree more.
+I couldn’t agree more.

 A Hobart institution, no Tasmanian holiday is considered complete without a visit to the famous Salamanca Markets!

 Held between 8:30am and 3pm every Saturday, with more than 300 local stallholders this is the perfect place for souvenir hunting.
 Hand-carved Huon pine, knitted woollens, exquisite jewellery, bespoke ceramics, fresh organic produce…this is one of Australia’s most loved markets and a must for any Tasmania road trip.

 Right next door to Salamanca Markets you will also find the wonderful Galleria Salamanca.
 The adjacent hotel is a great place to base yourself, and inside the arcade is one of Hobart’s sensory delights – Beauty and the Bees!

 This fantastic shop is THE place you want to go for the ideal gift or ‘self care’ indulgence.
 Jill, the effervescent owner, has built this zen temple from the ground up, using only locally-sourced, eco-friendly ingredients in all her products.
 And unlike the markets, Beauty and the Bees is open Monday through Saturday!